-The Naval War College has four core teaching departments: Strategy and Policy; National Security Affairs; Joint Military Operations; and the College of Leadership and Ethics, each with separate faculty.
-The first three each teach one ILC and one SLC per year, while Leadership ant Ethics teaches throughout the year.
+The Naval War College has four core in-residence teaching departments: Strategy and Policy; National Security Affairs; Joint Military Operations; and the College of Leadership and Ethics, each with separate faculty.
+The first three each teach one ILC and one SLC course per year, while Leadership and Ethics teaches Leadership in the Profession of Arms (LPA) throughout the academic year.